Barack Obama 2008 presidential primary campaign: Passport issues

-There were three separate incidents involving Barack Obama's State Department passport file in 2008.
+There were three separate incidents involving Obama's State Department passport file in 2008.
 Although these occurred over a three-month span, Obama was notified only on March 20, as upper levels of the State Department themselves first became aware of the breaches.
 On March 21, 2008, the United States Department of State revealed that Obama's passport file was improperly accessed three times in 2008.
 Three contract employees are accused in the wrongdoing.
 One, who works for The Analysis Corporation (TAC), accessed Obama and McCain's records and was disciplined.
 The two other workers, who worked for Stanley, Inc., each accessed Obama's file on separate occasions and were fired.
 An unauthorized access of Hillary Clinton's file was also made in mid-2007, but was considered a training error and unrelated to the other instances.
 John O. Brennan, president and CEO of Analysis, is a consultant to the Barack Obama campaign and contributed $2,300 to the Obama campaign in January 2008.
-Brennan is a former senior CIA official and former interim director of the National Counterterrorism Center.
-The chairman of Stanley Inc., Philip Nolan, is a Clinton supporter and contributor; his company has had contracts with the United States Department of State since 1992 and was recently awarded a $570 million contract to continue providing support for passport processing.
-The State Department is focusing an internal inquiry on the TAC employee, but plans to question all three of the contractors who accessed the candidates' files.
+Brennan was a former senior CIA official and former interim director of the National Counterterrorism Center.
+The chairman of Stanley Inc., Philip Nolan, is a Clinton supporter and contributor; his company had contracts with the United States Department of State since 1992 and was awarded a $570 million contract to continue providing support for passport processing.